complyue/hbi/Readme.md

 `request/response` pattern, `response`s are destined to be received and processed in many real-world cases, and `response`, if expected, is to be received during the `after-posting stage`.

-As the peer sees inbound traffic about the conversation, it establishes a `hosting-conversation` to accommodate the `landing` of _peer-scripting-code_ received.
+As the other peer sees inbound traffic about the conversation, it establishes a `hosting-conversation` to accommodate the `landing` of _peer-scripting-code_ received.

 A `hosting conversation` has just 1 stage, naming is not necessary but just call it `hosting stage`.
 During the `hosting stage`, the hosting peer uses its `hosting environment` to `land` whatever textual code sent by the posting peer.

-`landing` is simply the execution of textual scripting code, with the chosen programming language / runtime, with the `hosting envrionment` as context. e.g. `exec()` is used with Python, and [Anko interpreter](https://github.com/mattn/anko "Anko's Github Home") is used with Golang.
+`landing` is simply the execution of textual scripting code, with the chosen programming language / runtime, with the `hosting envrionment` as context. e.g.
+[exec()](https://docs.python.org/3/library/functions.html#exec) is used with Python, and [Anko interpreter](https://github.com/mattn/anko "Anko's Github Home") is used with Golang.

-The `hosting environment` of the hosting peer is openly accessible by the _peer-scripting-code_ from the remote peer, to the extent the local peer is willing of exposure.
+The `hosting environment` of one peer is openly accessible by the _peer-scripting-code_ sent from the other peer, to the extent the former peer is willing of exposure.

-The _peer-scripting-code_ just executes as being `landed`, it scripts the hosting peer for desired behavior.
+The _peer-scripting-code_ just executes as being `landed`, it scripts the hosting peer for desired impacts by the posting peer.

-Another responsibility of the _peer-scripting-code_ is that: if binary data/stream follows, it needs to receive or streamline the data properly, and with such responsibilities, it is called `receiving-code`.
+    One extra optional responsibility of the _peer-scripting-code_ is that: if binary data/stream follows, the priori sent code _MUST_ receive or streamline the data properly, and bearing such responsibilities, it is then called `receiving-code`.

 There normally occur subsequences as the hosting peer is being scripted to do anything, e.g. in case the posting peer is a software agent in behalf of its user to start a live